AstitvaKumarVerma/Image-Upload-Using-Angular-DotNet-Sql-Server/README.md

 here, In this project I'm working on Angular v16 & DotNet Core v6.0  & MicroSoft SQL Server

-I'm uploading an image which are storing in DataBase in Base64 format and we are showing that image on frontend after converting that image from Base64 to image.
+I'm uploading an image which are storing in DataBase in Base64 format and we are showing that image on frontend from that Base64 image.